vivivivaan/Ubuntu-GNOME-Configuration-Backup/README.md

 # GRUB theme background glitches
 For GRUB configuration, install the GRUB theme but comment out the `GRUB_BACKGROUND` flag to avoid any background.

+# Enable fingerprint authentication besides login
+`sudo pam-auth-update` and enable **Fingerprint Authentication**.

 # Theming flatpak apps

-- To apply the GTK theme to flatpak apps, use `sudo flatpak override --filesystem=xdg-data/themes` (By default, that location translates to $HOME/.local/share/themes) or `sudo flatpak override --filesystem=$HOME/.themes`.
+- To apply the GTK theme to flatpak apps, use `sudo flatpak override --filesystem=xdg-data/themes` (By default, that location translates to `$HOME/.local/share/themes`) or `sudo flatpak override --filesystem=$HOME/.themes`.
 - Lastly, to apply config, use `sudo flatpak override --filesystem=xdg-config/gtk-3.0 && sudo flatpak override --filesystem=xdg-config/gtk-4.0`.

 # Important search terms for NVIDIA driver and Linux Kernel packages